 Frustrated in Christian Calling?

-Being frustrated in Christian calling—especially for months or years—is often actually a GOOD thing!
+Being frustrated in your Christian calling—even for months or years—is probably a GOOD thing!

 WHH-AAA-AAAAAT?!

 Yes, indeed!
-Long-term frustration in Christian calling is often God's signal—and even His encouragement—that He knows your current calling role is no longer a good fit and that He is preparing you for your next-level calling role!
+Long-term frustration in your Christian calling is often God's signal that your current calling role is no longer a good fit and that He is preparing you for a next-level calling role.

-By the way, the "doing part" of Christian calling is what you do to make an impact for Christ in this world.
-It does not have to be vocational Christian ministry or even volunteer church work.
-It can be through your job, your family, or any other part of your life.
-For more info about that, click this blog: Questions and Answers about Christian Calling.
+By the way, your Christian calling doesn't have to be vocational Christian ministry or even volunteer church work.
+Your calling can be done through your job, your family, or any other part of your life.
+Explore Common Questions and Answers about Christian Calling.

-9 Questions to Ask God to Go from Frustration to Fulfillment in Your Christian Calling
+9 Questions to Ask God About the New Thing He's Stirring in Your Calling

 Prayerfully answer the 9 questions below about your Christian calling.
-Then, see below, where I give three examples from my own life, illustrating how you can apply these 9 questions for your own Christian calling.
+Then, I'll provide three examples from my own life.

 1. How do you describe your current Christian calling?

-• Briefly say what you believe to be your current calling, even if you now know it’s not the best fit.
+- Briefly state what you believe to be your current calling (even if you know it’s no longer a great fit).

 2. How does your current calling fit you well?

-• What new things would you like to learn or start doing?
+- What new things do you want to learn or start doing?

 3. How does your current calling not fit you well?

-• What parts of your calling do you not like and/or not do as well?
+- What parts of your calling do you not like or not do well?

-• If you don’t yet have a dream, describe your yearnings as fully as you can.
+- If you don’t yet have a clear dream, describe your yearnings as fully as you can.
 (No worries: examples below.)

 5. What’s not fully clear about your dream?